jo418/chat-back/README.md

 https://hackernoon.com/how-to-get-sslhttps-for-localhost-i11s3342
 https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8

-You should crete certificate folder and another folder localhost into it.
-Then you should gererate your CA and private key and signed certficate into certioficate/localhost folder.
+You should create 'certificate' folder and another folder 'localhost' into it.
+Then you should generate your CA and private key and signed certficate into certificate/localhost folder.
-Otherwise to make the code run locally you should use http insetad of https and make the respective changes.
+Otherwise to make the code run locally you should use http instead of https and make the respective changes.

-To pull latest Postgre image, type
+To pull latest Postgres image, type

 ```bash
 docker pull postgres:latest